Latency is determined by several factors, including these:

 - Network congestion

 Data also travels at different speeds along different transmission media.
-Fiber optic cable is among the fastest, but light travelling through a fiber optic cable is still slower than light travelling through a vacuum.
+Fiber optic cable is among the fastest, but light traveling through a fiber optic cable is still slower than light traveling through a vacuum.
 Copper wire, unsurprisingly, transmits information much slower than fiber optic cable.

 In addition to delays from distance, the more devices your information passes through, the longer it takes to arrive.
 Your computer doesn’t have a direct line connecting it to the server you’re trying to access.
 Instead, it must cross multiple networks to arrive at its destination.

 These networks are connected at internet exchange points, which function like giant routers.
 Every packet that these devices receive must be examined and then sent in the right direction, which causes additional delays (known as propagation delays).
 Signals also must be boosted by repeaters the farther they travel, which can introduce even more delays.